Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Zone Control: Different Light for Different Moments

-Here's a real example.
-Say your front roofline is running warm white every evening for curb appeal.
+For example: Say your front roofline is running warm white every evening for curb appeal.
 On the back of the house, you might want something a little different.
 A softer, dimmer warm white over the patio where you're having dinner with friends.
 Or maybe a gentle amber over the seating area while you and your partner are watching the sun set behind the Oquirrh Mountains.
 The front stays one way.
 The back adapts to whatever you're doing that night.

 That kind of flexibility means your backyard lighting can match the moment, not the other way around.